 HOW DOES INTERMEDIATE SACRAMENTAL PREPARATION (ISP) WORK?

-Students are placed in ISP classes based on age: 8-10, 11-13, or 13-High School.
-(Those college-age or above would attend RCIA to prepare for sacraments.)
+Students are placed in age-appropriate ISP classes.
+Those college-aged or above would attend OCIA to prepare for sacraments.

 WHEN ARE ISP CLASSES HELD?